 In 2010, the Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, began a program to award summer fellowships to faculty in the humanities disciplines.
 The objective of these fellowships is to allow recipients to make significant progress on existing creative/research projects during the summer months.
 The most recent recipients are below:

-Rae Yan (Assistant Professor, English)
+Victor Del Hierro (Assistant Professor, English)

 Tedder Family Doctoral Fellowship and Rothman Doctoral Fellowship Recipients